bmjen/puppet-docs/source/pdk/pdk_get_started.md

 PDK generates the basic components of a new module and sets up the basic infrastructure you need to test your module.

-When you create a new module with PDK, the `pdk new module` command asks you a series of questions, sets some metadata default values based on your environment, and creates a `metadata.json` with the metadata for your new module.
+When you create a new module with PDK, the `pdk new module` command asks you a series of questions, sets metadata values based on your answers, and creates a `metadata.json` for your new module.
 The new module that PDK creates includes all the infrastructure to use the other capabilities of `pdk`.

 Each question has a default response that PDK uses if you hit **Enter** to skip the question.
 [TODO Jean to maybe make this info a table]